 Outside of the lively markets, you'll probably want to sit down for a nice, relaxing meal.
 The vibrant city of Salem has diverse, high-quality restaurants for your choosing.
 We checked the reviews and rounded up some of our favorites we think you might enjoy.

 Word of Mouth: Reviewers love this bistro for its eclectic breakfast and huge portions.
-A bit on the pricey side, we think it's worth every penny.
+It is a bit on the pricey side, but we think it's worth every penny.

 Wild Pear: Known for its varied and reasonably-priced menu, visitors delight in the seasonal dishes.
 We love their lunch menu and can’t wait to get back there again!